 Wealth Watch offers discretionary investment management services.
-The discretionary investment management is granted when a client signs an investment management agreement.
+Discretionary investment management is granted when a client signs an investment advisory agreement.
 The investment management agreement contains a limited power of attorney that allows the Firm to select the securities along with the amount and time those securities are bought and sold.
 It also allows the Firm to delegate its discretionary authority to Third-Party Investment Advisor.
-In all cases, however, this discretion is to be exercised in a manner consistent with the stated investment objectives for the particular client account and any other investment policies, limitations, or restrictions.
+In all cases, however, this discretion is to be exercised consistently with the stated investment objectives for the particular client account and any other investment policies, limitations, or restrictions.